bethsherm/alexa-cookbook/labs/HelloWorld/README.md

 Add session attributes to your skill to remember things.

-Based on your work in Lab 2, your lambda function now has a MyNameIsIntent handler.
+Based on your work in the previous lab, your lambda function now has a MyNameIsIntent handler.

 Add the following line of code after you have retrieved the firstname slot value into the myName variable: